rahmanonik18/Resume-Abdur-Rahman-Onik/README.md

 ### EDUCATION

-Bachelor of Science in Computer Science and Engineering Ahsanullah University of Science and Technology 04/2011 - 08/2015, 3.378 out of 4
+Bachelor of Science in Computer Science and Engineering
+Ahsanullah University of Science and Technology,(04/2011 - 08/2015)
+**3.378 out of 4

 ### 👩🏼‍💻 Technical Experience
 - **Language:**  Android Java, PHP, C, Python